The Accused (1949 film): Development

 In June 1946 Hal Wallis bought the film rights to an unpublished novel by June Trusedell, Be Still, My Love, for a reported price of $75,000.
-The film was to be a vehicle for Barbara Stanwyck and would be made at Paramount, where Wallis had based himself.
-In December, Wallis said filming would start in January.
-It would be the first on Wallis' slate for 1947 with an overall budget of $8,500,000.
+The film was to be a vehicle for Barbara Stanwyck and would be made at Paramount Studios, where Wallis had based himself.
+In December, Wallis said filming would start in January 1947, the first picture on his slate for the coming year, pegged with an overall budget of $8,500,000.
 Filming was pushed back.
 In March, Wallis said Don deFore would co-star with Stanwyck.

+Casting

-By February 1947 Ginger Rogers had become a star and Wallis was not going to make the film until he had finished shooting a movie in England.
-In March, Wallis said the stars would be Stanwyck and Wendell Corey and he would hold off filming until Corey returned from England where he was appearing on stage in Voice of the Turtle.
+In March 1947, Wallis said the stars would be Stanwyck and Wendell Corey, and he would hold off filming until Corey returned from England where he was appearing on stage in Voice of the Turtle.

 In November 1947 Hedda Hopper reported that Stanwyck dropped out of the film because "the script was too stupid to shoot".
 Wallis put her in Sorry, Wrong Number (1948) instead; the only other script he had ready to go.
 That month Ketti Frings was reported as working on the script.

 In January 1948 Kirk Douglas, then under contract to Wallis, was linked to the project.